PGI Management: History

 became public as result of a commercial merger between Pas de la Casa-Grau Roig and Soldeu-el Tarter.

-In 2005, Joan Viladomat founded PGI Management to promote, advise on, and manage, ski and mountain projects.
-With PGI Management, Grandvalira/SAETDE leverages all knowledge acquired over 50 years.
+In 2005, Joan Viladomat founded Pas Grau International to promote, advise on, and manage, ski and mountain projects.
+With Pas Grau International, Grandvalira/SAETDE leverages all knowledge acquired over 50 years.

 Services

-Services of PGI Management run the gamut, from the design of the ski domain to its completion and management.
+Services of Pas Grau Internacional run the gamut, from the design of the ski domain to its completion and management.

 Among its services are identifying business opportunities, the selection and coordination of suppliers, and cost analysis and investment efficiency.
 Development Services are Business Strategy, Process Analysis and Redesign, Benchmarking, Market intelligence, and Innovation.

 Operation and management services include: Ski area Operations (lifts, slopes, snow grooming and snow making), Mountain Business Development (ski school, food & beverage, winter and summer activities and shops & rental), Sales & Marketing (positioning, pricing, sales operations and booking center), Support Services (IT, finance & administration, human resources and shared services).